sj-mei/SUEWS/docs/source/output_files/output_files.rst

 SSss_YYYY_snow_TT.txt
 ~~~~~~~~~~~~~~~~~~~~~

-SUEWS produces a separate output file for snow (when :option:`snowUse` = 1 in
+SUEWS produces a separate output file for snow (when :option:`SnowUse` = 1 in
 `RunControl.nml`) with details for each surface type.

 File format of SSss_YYYY_snow_TT.txt